Kentucky Labor Law Guide

 The minimum wage in the cities of Lexington and Louisville is $8.20 per hour.

 Overtime rules in Kentucky follow the federal Fair Labor Standards Act (FLSA).
-The act sets minimum wage, overtime pay eligibility, record keeping, and child labor standards.
+This federal labor act sets minimum wage, overtime pay eligibility, record keeping, and child labor standards.

 Non-exempt employees in Kentucky get overtime pay for the hours worked beyond 40 hours in a week.
 The overtime pay is calculated at 1.5 times the regular hourly pay.